Microsoft-Fabric-Copilot-in-Power-BI/.github/profile/README.md

- # Microsoft Fabric and Copilot in Power BI: Transforming Data Analytics in 2025
+ # Analytics Strategy 2025: Microsoft Fabric & Copilot in Power BI

 Over the years, in the ever-evolving field of data analytics and artificial intelligence, Microsoft has been at the forefront of launching innovative programs that help businesses.
 With the new additions of **Microsoft Fabric** and **Copilot in Microsoft Power BI**, Microsoft boldly steps into redesigning the analytics workstream to make it smarter, lightning-fast, and more insightful.